zotune/borderless-focus/README.md

 2. Use "Edit - Find..." and search for "NV_Modes" key
 4. Add the following to the end of the existing value: "; 3440x1440x8,16,32,64=1F"
 5. Save and exit the Registry Editor
-6. Restart your computer or reload the graphics driver
+6. Restart your computer

-Note: You have to do this every time you upgrade your driver
+Note: You have to redo this upgrading your NVIDIA driver (no need to restart however)

 Now you can set your game to 3440x1440 windowed mode and enjoy 240Hz refresh rate.